Think Global and Act Local: Bayesian Optimisation over High-Dimensional Categorical and Mixed Search Spaces: CASMOPOLITAN: BO for Categorical and Mixed Search Spaces

 \subsection{Theoretical Analysis}

 We first provide upper bounds on the maximum information gains of our proposed categorical kernel in Eq. (\ref{eq:catkernel}) and mixed kernel in Eq. (\ref{eq:mixkernel}) (Theorem \ref{thr:kernelmig}).
-We then prove that after a restart, \gls{CASMOPOLITAN} converges to a local maxima after a finite number of iterations or converges to the global maximum (Theorem \ref{thr:local-converge}).
-Finally, we prove that with our restart strategy, \gls{CASMOPOLITAN} converges to the global maximum with a sublinear rate over the number of restarts in both categorical (Theorem \ref{thr:gconverge-cat}) and mixed space settings (Theorem \ref{thr:gconverge-mix}).
-We refer to App.
-D for the detailed proofs.
+We then prove that after a restart, under Assumptions \ref{assu:f-bounded} and \ref{assu:gp-approx}, \gls{CASMOPOLITAN} converges to a local maxima after a finite number of iterations or converges to the global maximum (Theorem \ref{thr:local-converge}).
+Finally, we prove that with our UCB-restart strategy, under Assumptions \ref{assu:f-bounded}, \ref{assu:gp-approx} and some assumptions described in \citet{Srinivas_2010Gaussian}, \gls{CASMOPOLITAN} converges to the global maximum with a sublinear rate over the number of restarts in both categorical (Theorem \ref{thr:gconverge-cat}) and mixed space settings (Theorem \ref{thr:gconverge-mix}).
+We refer readers to App. \ref{appendix:proofs} for the detailed proofs.

 \begin{theorem} Let us define $\gamma(T;k;V) := \max_{A \subseteq V, \vert A \vert \leq T} \dfrac{1}{2} \log \vert I + \sigma^{-2} \lbrack k(\mathbf{v}, \mathbf{v}') \rbrack_{\mathbf{v}, \mathbf{v}' \in A} \vert$ as the maximum information gain achieved by sampling $T$ points in a \gls{GP} defined over a set $V$ with a kernel $k$.
 Let us define $\tilde{N} := \prod_{j=1}^{d_h} n_j$, then we have, \begin{enumerate} [topsep=0pt, noitemsep] \item For the categorical kernel $k_h$, $\gamma(T;k_h;\mathcal{H}) = \mathcal{O}(\tilde{N} \log T)$; \item For the mixed kernel $k$, $\gamma(T;k;[\mathcal{H}, \mathcal{X}]) \leq \mathcal{O} \big( (\lambda \tilde{N} + 1 - \lambda)\gamma(T;k_x;\mathcal{X}) + (\tilde{N}+2-2\lambda)\log T \big) $. \end{enumerate} \end{theorem}